acts-project/acts/docs/core/seeding.md

 :::{figure} ../figures/seeding/r-zCoordinates.svg
 :width: 500px
 :align: center
 The r-z projection of the detector with the same charged particle track.
-The track is depicted with the same colours as on previous figure.
+The track is depicted with the same colours as in the previous figure.
 :::

 The track is not an ideal helix.
 At each detector layer (or any other material) scattering may occur making the helix approximate.
 The algorithm will check if the triplet forms a nearly straight line in the $r/z$ plane (see {numref}`r-zCoordinates`) as the particle path in the $r/z$ plane is unaffected by the magnetic field.
-This is split in two parts; the first test occurs before the calculation of the helix circle.
+This is split into two parts; the first test occurs before the calculation of the helix circle.
 Therefore, the deviation from a straight line is compared to the maximum allowed scattering at minimum $p_T$ scaled by the forward angle: